 There are basically three different types of plums,

-European plums, Italian plums, and Japanese plums.
+including European plums, Italian plums, and Japanese plums.

 Different varieties are found within each type, and come in a variety of colors,

 A good example is the common Damson plum, or Prunus domestica,

 which once cooked with sugar develops a deliciously pleasant spicy flavor.